Pschiee/Perfect-Colour/README.md

 **- Can any colour be produced?**

 Yes!
 CMYK plus white, when mixed correctly, can produce any colour.
+However, bear in mind this is dependant on the paints you are using, as if you use very matte primary colours, you will not be able to produce a bright gold, so choose your primary CMYK carefully.

+**- Does the machine produce the colour I see or the real colour?**

+The machine will produce the colour you see, so it will depend on the lighting conditions you took the picture in.
+Bare in mind that if what you want is the real colour instead, you would have to balance the whites of the picture before uploading it.

 ## Further Information